lea-cohausz/lea-cohausz.github.io/aboutme.md

 ### Teaching
+I am actively involved in teaching several courses:
 - Decision Support: Master-level course on the basics of logic and probability theory, graphical models (in particular BNs), utility theory, game theory, and reinforcement learning
 - Industrial Applications of AI (my sessions: agriculture/computer vision and education/XAI/causal modelling and biases): hands-on Master-level course
 - Master Team Project and Master Seminar Content Recommendation

+### Workshops & Tutorials
+I have (co-)organized workshops and tutorials:
+- EDM 2024: Tutorial on *Thinking Causally in EDM: A Hands-On Tutorial for Causal Modeling Using DAGs*
+- EDM 2024: Workshop on *Human-Centric eXplainable AI in Education (HEXED)* with Juan D. Pinto, Luc Paquette, Vinitra Swamy, Tanja Käser, and Qianhui Liu
+- DELFI 2024: Workshop on *Learning Analytics: Study Path and Curriculum Analytics* with Frederik Baucks and Niels Seidel

 ### Interests Outside Academia